 Tynne, Year 8

-"I'm a new year 8 at Ringmer Community College, I'm already a great tour guide and I love talking to people about the college.
+"I'm a new year 8 at King's Academy Ringmer, I'm already a great tour guide and I love talking to people about the school.
 Coming to Ringmer was amazing, loads of people helped to take me to my lessons and were very friendly and I made friends in just a tick!
 I'm sure you will love coming up to Ringmer just as I did."

 "I was very unhappy at my old school and after I left there, I had a year out of school.
 I started at Ringmer at Christmas in Year 9, and I love it!
 Everyone is really friendly, and the school has a really nice feel to it.
 I made friends really quickly and I'm now a lot more confident.
 I recently performed in the Rock Concert and it was amazing!
 This time last year I wouldn't have been able to sing in front of people and it's amazing how far I've come.
 I think anyone who joins Ringmer will find it really positive."